walter75-Consulting/Business-Central-Apps/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at info@walter75.de.
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening a GitHub Issue (mark it as confidential if needed).
+This is a personal open-source project - all communication happens through GitHub.
+All complaints will be reviewed and investigated fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.